qudou/xmlplus/README.md

 ### Install via NPM

-If you have installed the NPM client, you can install xmlplus via NPM.
+If having installed the NPM client, you can install xmlplus via NPM with the fllowing command.

 ```bash
 $ npm install xmlplus